For students of Architecture, Engineering and Design (in the Built Environment) in 3rd year or above.

-In 2014, the program for the Australian students will run from 6 January to 23 February and the curriculum will include:
+In 2014, the program for the Danish students will run from Monday 14 July to Friday 22 August and the curriculum will include:

-Completion of a collaborative multidisciplinary project designed around the Utzon Design Principles
+- Completion of a multidisciplinary project at the Opera House

 All instruction will be conducted in English.
-A Danish MADE representative will provide ground support to the students, including opportunities to meet other students.
+An Australian MADE representative will provide ground support to the students, including opportunities to meet other students.

 MADE by the Opera House is open to students enrolled in a relevant degree at an Australian University in NSW, or a recognised Danish tertiary institution.
 Applicants must have successfully completed the third year of an undergraduate degree in the discipline of architecture, engineering or design (in the built environment) prior to the commencement of the six- week MADE program they are applying for.

 The five successful Danish students will be notified in late February 2014 and will be invited to attend the first Australian MADE students’ final presentation at Henning Larsen Architects in Copenhagen on 21 February 2014.
 Application dates for future Australian and Danish MADE programs will be posted here.